 Salmon is such a healthy fish and so versatile in the kitchen, the variety of recipes for it are endless.
-What makes this lovely fish so great to cook with is it marries beautifully with so many flavors, and is especially good with the ones here in this oriental-style salmon pasty.
+What makes this lovely fish so great to cook with is it marries beautifully with so many flavors, and is especially good with the ones here in this Asian-style salmon pasty.

 A pasty is such a great dish as it is wonderful fresh from the oven, but equally excellent served cold in a lunch box or as a hand-held snack.
 You can make them plate-sized, as is shone here, tinier for small hands, or bigger for cutting and slicing large pieces for your guests if you're throwing a dinner party.
 It is really up to you.